mullman1/hpc_testing/Exercise1/README.md

 We will be sorting 100 byte records taken from files.
 This idea was taken from the "Sort Benchmark" hosted at http://sortbenchmark.org/ -- see that web page for much more information.

 There are three tools here:
 1. **gensort** -- a tool for generating data to be sorted.
-You should use this unchanged (unless you have *very* good reasons for changing it).
-The original version of this program is available at http://www.ordinal.com/gensort.html
 2. **valsort** -- a tool for validating sorted output.
-This tool should also not be changed and comes from the same source as gensort.
 3. **dumbsort** -- a non-parallel (single-threaded), very simple sorting program that takes input created by gensort and creates output which can be validated by valsort.
 This code was written by Prof. R. C. Moore (ronald.moore@h-da.de) for the P%DC course.

+The first two tools (gensort and valsort) are in the directory **gensort-1.5**.
+You should use these unchanged (unless you have *very* good reasons for changing either of them).
+The original version of this software is available at http://www.ordinal.com/gensort.html.
+The readme file and the license are also original.
+Build these tools by simply typing "make" on the command line.

 Your job is to create a parallel, multi-threaded sort program.
 You may start with the code from the dumbsort program if you like, or you might want to start from scratch.
 This is up to you.